East-West Passenger Rail: Revenue service planning

 In 2022, East-West Rail planning was split into two phases: phase 1 would consist of the restoration of Inland Route service and Springfield-area track work, while phase 2 would consist of Boston-Albany services.
 The final alternative chosen for Boston-Albany revenue service is a highly truncated version of Final Alternative 3 proposed by the 2021 East-West Rail Study.
 The proposed Chester station was cut, and the total round trips was reduced from eight round trips to three round trips per day (only two new east–west round trips).

 Inland Route

 The first phase of East-West Rail only applies to upgrading the Boston-Springfield (Inland Route) portion of the route to 80 mph along with the restoration of the former Inland Route.
 As currently planned, two daily Amtrak Hartford Line trains would be extended to South Station via Springfield in addition to supplementing the single Lake Shore Limited trip.
 A new infill station is to be constructed in the town of Palmer.
-Construction is projected to begin in 2027 with service starting in 2029.
+As of 2026, construction was projected to begin in 2027 with service starting in 2030.

 The Inland Route service was proposed in 2022 which planned to add two daily Amtrak trips between Boston, Worcester and Springfield as an interim phase of East-West Rail service; however, politicians in Berkshire County were immediately critical of this plan for not including service to Pittsfield as well.